Panay Liberation Day: Panay landing

 The Japanese were concentrated in Iloilo City proper, and the 40th Division in two days easily defeated these Japanese outposts.
 Mopping up operations by the guerrillas and 2nd Battalion of the 160th Infantry Regiment continued, and at war's end, some 1,500 Japanese troops surrendered.

 Guimaras and Inampulugan islands, between Panay and Negros, were seized on the same day that Iloilo fell, 20 March, and the next day, respectively with no opposition.

 Overall, the Visayas operations of the U.S. Eighth Army suffered relatively light casualties in comparison to Japanese figures.
 The 40th Division on Panay and northeastern Negros suffered 390 killed and 1,025 wounded with the Japanese sustaining 4,080 killed with another 3,300 succumbed to disease and starvation.

 Lt.
 Col. Ryoichi Tozuka, the commander of the Imperial Japanese Army in Panay Island, signed the document of surrender at Cabatuan Airfield, located in Cabatuan, Iloilo, Panay Island, Philippines, on September 2, 1945, the same day as the surrender signing in Japan aboard the U.S.S.
 Missouri.
-This was accepted by Col. Raymond G. Stanton, comdg the 160th U.S. Infantry regiment, and was attended by Rear Admiral Ralph O. Davis, comdg the U.S. Navy's 13th Amphibious Group, and by Brig.
+This was accepted by Col. Raymond G. Stanton, commanding the 160th U.S. Infantry regiment, and was attended by Rear Admiral Ralph O. Davis, commanding the U.S. Navy's 13th Amphibious Group, and by Brig.
 Gen. Donald J. Myers, comdg the 40th Infantry Division.
 The 13th Amphibious Group was tasked to transport the 40th U.S. Infantry Division to Korea.